 Getting there or staying there: Postojna Cave Park is an easy day trip from Ljubljana.
 We drove there in a rented car in 45 minutes, although we ran into a road construction traffic jam that made the drive much longer on the way back.
+Save money by reserving your car at Auto Europe before you leave the US.
 There’s a wide choice of hotels in Ljubljana, and the city has embraced AirBnb.
 To get started by setting up an account on Airbnb with a discount, click here.

 The Hotel Jama in the park offers guests a discount on park activities.
 Gostilna Požar in Predjama offers rooms near the castle.
 Camping Pivka Jama is a popular choice for those wanting more time in “the nature.”

 Fitness Level Required: No caving experience was needed for the Luka Čeč tour, but you have to be okay with climbing up and down the equivalent of a 50-story building.
-I recorded more than 13-thousand steps on my Fitbit Blaze.
+I recorded more than 13-thousand steps on my Fitbit.